Grief and Bereavement Resources

 If you are looking for appropriate reading materials as a grieving person, please visit Robert's Press, a Canadian bereavement resource organization based in St. Catherine's.
 Resources purchased through Robert’s Press can be mailed anywhere in the country and the organization is accessible for community education.

-PACT Family Days are hosted by trained professionals and volunteers, and are opportunities for bereaved families to meet one another, learn about community resources, participate in grief exercises with their children, and celebrate their deceased child.
+PACT events are hosted by trained professionals and volunteers, and are opportunities for bereaved families to meet one another, learn about community resources, participate in grief exercises with their children, and celebrate their deceased child.
 Past events have included picnics, activity afternoons and candle lighting ceremonies.
 We are currently offering all of our support, educational and memorial opportunities via Zoom for parents and some for extended families.
-Please reach out to firstname.lastname@example.org for more information.
+Please reach out to email@example.com for more information.

-- Our 7th Annual Candle Lighting Service -will be held virtuall (and maybe some in person) in the end of November.
-Please contact firstname.lastname@example.org for details about this event for 2021.
+- Our 9th Annual Candle Lighting Service -will be held virtuall (and maybe some in person) in the end of November.
+Please contact firstname.lastname@example.org for details about this event for 2022.

 Unit Based Memorial Services